 |This puff flower was no larger than the size of a dime.
 It’s fun to notice the “little things.”|

 Why didn’t I pursue becoming a poet?
 Life, as they say, got in the way; married at 17, a mom at 19, divorced at 26, owning a business, two boys to raise on my own, leaving little time for dreaming of poetry.

 And now, why don’t I do it now?
 Why don’t I write the book I dreamed of writing for most of my life?
 I certainly have the time.
 By 11:00 am each morning, I’m done posting here leaving my only task for the remainder of the day to get out to take photos for the next day’s post, a pleasant task we do more days than not.

 What else do I have to do?
 Cook a little dinner?
-Watch Dr. Phil at 3 pm while we’re still in the US?
+Watch Dr. Phil at 3:00 pm while we’re still in the US?
 Go to the pool and fitness center?
-Set the table for dinner using dish towels for linen napkins and place mats when none other is on hand?
+Set the table for dinner using dish towels for linen napkins and placemats when none others are on hand?